 With Phase 2 of it’s ReDiscover initiative, Oak Alley Foundation will be working with CARBO Landscape Architecture to restore and/or interpret two key areas of its historic site: The Stewart Garden and a plantation-era garden.

 The Stewart Garden is most familiar to guests as the area with boxwoods adjacent to the mansion.
-After archaeological testing is completed, Oak Alley Foundation will restore this over-mature area back to Mrs. Josephine Stewart’s original intent.
+After archaeological testing is completed, Oak Alley Foundation will restore and expand this over-mature area back to Mrs. Josephine Stewart’s original intent.

 The Plantation-Era gardens of the 1830’s-60’s are long gone, and live oaks currently occupy its original location behind the mansion.
 To meet this challenge, the Foundation will be developing an area upriver from the mansion that will include period plantings and interpret the social, cultural and practical role gardens held on slave-holding plantations.

 The garden areas will be undergoing archeological exploration and restoration through Summer 2019.